 The second takes advantage of the difference in oxygen affinity between AOB and NOB.
 AOB have a higher affinity for oxygen than NOB, with the affinity of AOB typically around 0.5 mg/L and the affinity of NOB typically around 0.9 mg/L [cite].
 Given this, if dissolved oxygen levels are controlled between these two affinities, AOB will outcompete NOB for oxygen, and AOB will dominate.
 However, when attempting this control scheme, it was found that AOB activity was inhibited and were unable to supply sufficient nitrite to the anammox.
 This resulted in high ammonium levels in the effluent.[cite]
 These high levels are acceptable for sidestream centrate treatment, where the resulting stream only makes up 1% of total effluent from the plant, however this is not acceptable in mainstream treatment.

-From ryan: However, when attempting this control scheme, it was found that AOB activity was inhibited and were unable to supply sufficient nitrite to the anammox.
-This resulted in high ammonium levels in the effluent.[cite]
+From ryan: However, when attempting this control scheme, it was found that AOB activity was inhibited and were unable to supply sufficient nitrite to the anammox, resulting in high ammonium levels in the effluent.[cite]
 These high levels are acceptable for sidestream centrate treatment, where the resulting stream only makes up 1% of total effluent from the plant, however this is not acceptable in mainstream treatment.